- May 16, 2025

 The top 5 most visited temples in Gujarat are Somnath Temple, Dwarkadhish Temple, Swaminarayan Akshardham Temple, Bala Hanuman Mandir, and Rukmini Temple.

-Yes, Somnath Temple in Gujarat is open to tourists every day for darshan.
+Yes, the Somnath Temple in Gujarat is open to tourists every day for darshan.
 The deity can be viewed from 6:00 AM to 9:30 PM, and the temple generally opens to visitors throughout the week.

 What is the best time to visit temples in Gujarat?